ewjoachim/ewjoachim.github.io/_posts/2016-11-28-a-tale-of-pythons-and-adrenaline.md

 API in 5 minutes".
 I remebered that I had once deployed a small flask website using [Python Anywhere](https://www.pythonanywhere.com/) which definitely lived up to its name.

-I cloned the project I had done an quicky [repurposed it](https://github.com/ewjoachim/bttn_flask/commits/master) for its new goal : have 2 API : one that would set a flag ("Go to next slide") and one that would read and reset it.
+I cloned my earlier project and quicky [repurposed it](https://github.com/ewjoachim/bttn_flask/commits/master) for its new goal : have 2 endpoints : one that would set a flag ("Go to next slide") and one that would read and reset it.
 It took 3 commits to works, including one aptly named ["haaaaaands"](https://xkcd.com/1296/) but then it worked.
 It's obviously bad code, but time was of the essence here.
+Notice : being coded in 5 minutes was not an excuse to use HTTP, so it's using HTTPS, because I have principles (and it was already coded in the first place)

 Here's the code, BTW: